microsoft/DirectXShaderCompiler/docs/DXIL.rst

-80  Barrier_                       inserts a memory barrier in the shader 81  CalculateLOD_                  calculates the level of detail 82  Discard_                       discard the current pixel 83  DerivCoarseX_                  computes the rate of change of components per stamp 84  DerivCoarseY_                  computes the rate of change of components per stamp 85  DerivFineX_                    computes the rate of change of components per pixel 86  DerivFineY_                    computes the rate of change of components per pixel 87  EvalSnapped_                   evaluates an input attribute at pixel center with an offset 88  EvalSampleIndex_               evaluates an input attribute at a sample location 89  EvalCentroid_                  evaluates an input attribute at pixel center
+80  Barrier_                       inserts a memory barrier in the shader 81  CalculateLOD_                  calculates the level of detail 82  Discard_                       discard the current pixel 83  DerivCoarseX_                  computes the rate of change per stamp in x direction.
+84  DerivCoarseY_                  computes the rate of change per stamp in y direction.
+85  DerivFineX_                    computes the rate of change per pixel in x direction.
+86  DerivFineY_                    computes the rate of change per pixel in y direction.
+87  EvalSnapped_                   evaluates an input attribute at pixel center with an offset 88  EvalSampleIndex_               evaluates an input attribute at a sample location 89  EvalCentroid_                  evaluates an input attribute at pixel center